-Streeeeeet interventions, Bat Yam Israel
+Streeeeeet, Bat Yam Israel

 Bat Yam International Biennale of Landscape Urbanism 2010